Shabbir Ahmed (cricketer)

-Shabbir Ahmed Khan (شببر احمد خان; born 21 April 1976) is a Pakistani former cricketer who played for the Pakistani national cricket team between 2003 and 2007 before got banned for an illegal bowling action.
+Shabbir Ahmed Khan (شببر احمد خان; born 21 April 1976) is a Pakistani former cricketer who played for the Pakistani national cricket team between 2003 and 2007.
+HIs cricketing career was disrupted by a one-year ban for an illegal bowling action.

 He was a line-and-length pace bowler who took eight wickets for 109 runs on his Test debut against Bangladesh in the first of their 2003–04 three-Test series, including five wickets in the second innings.
 He also had an impressive start to his One-Day International career after picking up three wickets (all three bowled out) with two wickets in his first over, in his debut against the West Indies at Toronto.

 Style

 Shabbir Ahmed is a tall (6'5"), Pakistani fast bowler.
 He extracts a great deal of bounce, even on lifeless wickets, and bowling from close to the stumps – much like Glenn McGrath – allows him to stick to a tight wicket-to-wicket line.
 He seams and cuts more than he swings, often sharply and both ways and is a sound exponent of reverse swing.